Discover Jesus \ Events \Jesus is Taken Before Herod and Returned to Pilate

 Pilate was unsure about what to do with Jesus.
 So, when he heard that Jesus had originated his work in Galilee, he decided to pass the responsibility to someone else by sending Jesus to appear before Herod, who was in the city for the Passover.

-Pilate then called the guards and instructed them, "This man is from Galilee.
-Take him to Herod, and after Herod has examined him, report the findings back to me."
+Pilate then called the guards and instructed them, "This man is a Galilean.
+Take him forthwith to Herod, and when he has examined him, report his findings to me."
 So, they took Jesus to Herod.

 Herod Antipas lived at Herod the Great's old Maccabean palace when he stopped in Jerusalem.
 The temple guards took Jesus there, along with his accusers and a growing crowd.
 Herod was familiar with Jesus and inquisitive about him.
 On this Friday morning, when the Son of Man stood before him, he never once thought of the lad who had appeared before him in Sepphoris pleading for a just decision about the money due his father, who had been accidentally killed while working on a public building.
 Herod never saw Jesus, but he cared about him when his work was in Galilee.
 Herod wanted to see him now that Pilate and the Judeans had him, feeling secure against his potential problems.
 Herod had heard about Jesus' miracles and wanted to see him do one.